(Last updated February 2, 2014)

 On PPC machines

-These later builds appear to be very unstable on some PPC configurations.
+These later builds appear to be unstable on some PPC configurations.
 The older 25 October 2009 build is generally more stable on PPC:

 (That build will present on PPC an “unexpectedly quit” message at launch that can simply be dismissed and ignored.)